The U.S.A Needs to Sit Down and Learn from Other Countries’ Response to COVID-19.

-The U.S. has done it again!
+The U.S has done it again!
 Number 1!
-While the United States struggles to minimize the spread of COVID-19, other countries seem to have gotten the deadly virus controlled.
+While the United States struggles to minimize the spread of COVID-19, other countries seem to have gotten the deadly virus under control.

 Mar 24, 2021

 AUSTRALIA– According to the CDC, Australia, despite Pfizer's rather late entrance into the country, is at the COVID level of 1 (low).
 The country managed to keep the virus at bay while only 2 new cases were reported as of February 15, 2021.
 With the total number of cases at 28,900 and total recovered is 25,486, it is safe to say that Australia is managing well with the virus.

 Their response: Unlike the U.S, the government and their health officials were quick to act.
 By isolating outbreaks all throughout Australia, strictly limiting, and or shutting down domestic borders and interstate travelers, they were able to meticulously contain and contact trace the public while social distancing.
 Though it was not a smooth road to get the public to cooperate with the new covid guidelines, after the 111th day of lockdown, on October 28, 2020, Australia lifted the public’s mandatory lockdown since the average number of new cases were under 10.

 SINGAPORE–A small country with a dense population of 5.7 million people could be a problem with covid, but interestingly Singapore is only at a covid level 2 (moderate).
 With total cases of 59,759, only 29 deaths have occurred.
 The most cases Singapore had in a day was April of 2020 with 1,111 new cases.
 As of now, the country was able to have a 7 day average of 13 cases.
 As of vaccinations, 256,000 people have received doses.